This is a recipe for the classic Swedish Semlor, filled with a almond paste and whipped cream, perfect for a “FIKA“.

 - Whip the cream and squirt or spoon it over the filling.
 Place the top on the bun and dust with icing sugar.

-Serve alone with coffee or in a deep bowl with warm milk and ground cinnamon, a hetvägg.
+Serve alone with coffee or in a deep bowl with warm milk and ground cinnamon, for a traditional hetvägg.